No links to the books just yet. Someday, maybe. This list is a work in progress

 - Jim Harrison, Off to the Side, a Memoir.
 A fascinating life of an ordinary man (but really, when you get down to it, everyone has a bit of extra-ordinary in them.
 The thing is, can you write it up well?)

 - Bernd Heinrich, The Snoring Bird: My Family’s Journey Through a Century of Biology, One of my favorite memoirs.
-As a child he and his family had to escape WWII.
+As a child he and his family had to escape eastern Europe in the days of WWII.
 His father was an old-style biologist, you collect anything related to your interest, and define that as you can.
 The family eventually ended up in Maine.
-As a biologist myself, I found this accounting fabulous, though of course I would wish for more happier situations.
+As a biologist myself, I found this accounting fabulous, though of course I would wish for happier situations.

 - Bernd Heinrich, A Year in the Maine Woods.
 A tribute to one of my favorite states!
 Haven’t visited every state in the Union yet, but Maine is on the short list for being one of the five best….